Hearing Testing & Evaluation in Rockwall & Forney

 Many people expect that only the elderly have hearing loss.
 But while more than 30% of people over age 65 do have some type of hearing loss, 14% of those decades younger—between 45 and 64—also experience some degree of hearing loss.
 Close to 8 million people in the United States between the ages of 18 and 44 have hearing loss.

 Hearing loss testing is important to detect and prevent hearing loss earlier on and determine the appropriate treatment options in order to improve or restore a patient’s quality of life.

 How often should hearing testings and evaluations be performed?

 At Lakeside Allergy ENT, we offer a wide range of hearing tests to help our audiologists classify the type of hearing loss and the degree of hearing loss.
-A comprehensive hearing test often involves multiple components, which may include:
+A comprehensive hearing test and screening often involves multiple components, which may include: